yertnek/bowfolios-mobile.github.io/index.md

 The drawer navigation is used to redirect back home, the users profile page, the add project page, and the search page.
 <img src='./doc/nav_mockup.png'>

+<a name="devguide"></a>
+# Developer Guide
+This section provides information on how to get the application to run on a developers local machine.

+## Installation
+First,

 <a name="members"></a>
 # Team Members
 * [Trey Sumida](https://github.com/trey-sumida)